martscht/academic-kickstart/content/authors/schloter/_index.md

 ---
 # Display name
-name: Hasti Rouchi
+name: Maria Schloter

 # Username (this should match the folder name)
 authors:
-- rouchi
+- schloter

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lehre
+role: Projekte

 # Organizations/Affiliations
 organizations: